 If you plan to carry a firearm, you’ll need a concealed firearm permit.
 Visit the website listed above for more information and a link to the online application form.
 The state recognizes permits from some states.
 Visit the website for the most current list.

 Wyoming Private Investigator Associations

 Even though Wyoming doesn’t have any private investigator licensing requirements, it is still a good idea to join a private investigator industry association.
-Associations are a great way to network with others in the industry, learn about laws and regulations, and get access to training and development.
+In fact, Associations are a great way to network with others in the industry, learn about laws and regulations, and get access to training and development.